 All these problems lead us to the idea of actually integrating a DNS resolver directly into FTL.
 The obvious choice for this is, of course, to base it on

 dnsmasq.
 We have a proof-of-concept implementation of FTL already developed and running.
-So we’re officially announcing FTLDNS™ today and making the code publicly available in the next few days.
+So we’re officially announcing FTLDNS™ and you can find it right here.

 One of the many ways to support us is purchasing from our Swag Store.
 Get your hands on this sweet mug to help spread the word.